pulp/pulp/docs/sphinx/user-guide/nodes.rst

 Child
 ^^^^^

-A child node is Pulp server + a Pulp consumer.
-Installing the *Nodes* child support installs the pulp-consumer package group as a dependency.
+To install *Nodes* child support, follow the instructions below.

 1. Install the node child package.